About | Contact

 Tenormin (atenolol)

-Note that these drugs don't stop anxiety or adrenaline but stop some of the effects of the adrenaline eg. a speeding heart.
+Note that these drugs don't actually stop anxiety or adrenaline but dampen some of the effects of the adrenaline.
+For example,

 .